skullface/protest.wtf/_resources/what-to-do-before-protest.md

 ### More ways to help that need preparation

 * **Take part in street medic training**.
 If you have at least 20 hours of healthcare/medical training, volunteer as a street medic.
 This includes (nurse, EMT, herbalist, etc.).
-Find a bridge training happening near you by an established group of street medics, like [NYC Action Medical](https://www.facebook.com/NYCactionmedical).
+Established groups of street medics, like [NYC Action Medical](https://www.facebook.com/NYCactionmedical) provide bridge training.
 * **Donate supplies to organizers and street medics**.
 Get in touch with your local activists to see where you can help with supplies.
 Often money is the best donation so organizers can get exactly what they need.
 * **Bring extra supplies to hand out**.
 Consider bringing universal supplies like the following:
   * snacks without common allergens